29 Secrets Your Houseplants Would Tell You If They Could

 Use a humidifier instead of misting

 Misting foliage is actually not an efficient way to increase humidity for plants.
 A humidifier works much better!
 However, misting is a good way to keep leaves clean and fresh, and it’s a good way to provide moisture to cuttings that are slowly developing new roots.
 Use room-temperature water that is low in minerals.
 Mist in the morning and never mist plants that are exposed to full sun.
+Looking for more plants to spruce up your space?
+These are some of the best indoor plants for every room in your home.

 Increase humidity for indoor ferns